General Categorial Geometry and Algebraic Topology: Categorial Space of Vectors Based on Oriented Paths

 In mathematics, a normed vector space or normed space is a vector space over the real or complex numbers on which a norm is defined.
-A norm is a generalization of the intuitive notion of "length" in the physical world.
-If $V$ is a vector space over $K$, where $K$ is a field reals equal to $\mathbb {R}$ or to complex field $\mathbb {C}$, then a norm on $V$ is a map $\|\_\|:V \rightarrow K$, satisfying the following four axioms: \begin{enumerate} \item Non-negativity: for every $v\in V$, $\|v\|\geq 1$. \item Positive definiteness: for every $v\in V$, $\|v\|=0$ if and only if $v$ is zero vector. \item Absolute homogeneity: for every $v\in V$, and $\lambda \in K$, $\|\lambda v\| = |\lambda|\|v\|$. \item Triangle inequality: for every two vectors $v, u\in V$, $\|v\oplus u\| \leq \|v\|+ \|u\|$. \end{enumerate} So, in our case case of Cat-vector space with the partial sum operation of vectors $\oplus$ and the fact that we can not generally multiply the arrows of a category by any kind of scalars, the Cat-vector space is normed vector space (excluding the absolute homogeneity axiom from the definition above), we can define the "length" for all vectors in Cat-vector space $V$ as follows: \begin{definition} We can define the metrics of the Cat-vector space $V$ with base $B\subset V$ and the norm $\|\_\|:V \rightarrow \mathbb{N}$ such that for each vector $f\in V$, $\|f\|\geq 1$ is a natural number representing the abstract "length" of this vector, as follows:
+A norm is a generalization of the intuitive notion of "length" (in our case it is the time necessary to cross this oriented path) in the physical world.
+If $V$ is a vector space over $K$, where $K$ is a field of reals equal to $\mathbb {R}$ or to complex field $\mathbb {C}$, then a norm on $V$ is a map $\|\_\|:V \rightarrow K$, satisfying the following four axioms: \begin{enumerate} \item Non-negativity: for every $v\in V$, $\|v\|\geq 1$. \item Positive definiteness: for every $v\in V$, $\|v\|=0$ if and only if $v$ is zero vector. \item Absolute homogeneity: for every $v\in V$, and $\lambda \in K$, $\|\lambda v\| = |\lambda|\|v\|$. \item Triangle inequality: for every two vectors $v, u\in V$, $\|v\oplus u\| \leq \|v\|+ \|u\|$. \end{enumerate} So, in our case case of Cat-arrows space with the partial sum operation of vectors $\oplus$ and the fact that we can not generally multiply the morphisms of a category by any kind of scalars, the Cat-arrows space is particular normed space where the triangle inequality is just the equality in (\ref{eq:Comp-vectors2}) and the $K$ is field of \emph{positive} reals.

-where the function 'min' returns with natural number $0$ for empty set.
-That is, the length of each vector in $V$ is equal to minimal number of base vectors able to generate this vector and hence, for any vector $f$ in $V$, $ \|f\| \geq 1$, and from (\ref{matter-energ}) and the fact that zero vector is not generated by any basis vector, we obtain its expected "length"